 The program rewarded shoppers for spending with their favorite local businesses.
-She outlined the program perimeters and implemented rewards to incentivize more people to shop local.
-Her message was that when dollars remain local, everybody wins.
+She outlined the program parameters and implemented rewards to incentivize buyers to shop local.
+Her message focused on the idea that when dollars remain local, everybody wins.

 The Shop Local and Win program ran for three weeks and brought a lot of revenue to local businesses.

-When Norma traveled to chamber conferences, she shared her experience with instituting a shop local marketing push.
+When Norma traveled to chamber conferences, she shared her experience of instituting a shop local marketing push.
 By 2009, her messaging had spread through the industry.
-Other chambers were implementing similar programs based on Norma’s suggestions and experiencing similar success and improved moral.
+Other chambers were implementing similar programs based on Norma’s suggestions and experiencing similar success and improved morale.

-Fast-forward to 2021 where small businesses are struggling in similar ways.
+Fast-forward to another difficult economic time where small businesses are struggling in similar ways.

-The importance of shopping small and shopping local was a message that needed to be heard again and one day was not nearly enough to help struggling businesses.
+The importance of shopping small and shopping local is a message that needs to be heard again.
+One day is not nearly enough to help struggling businesses.